Eleventyseven: The Fast Feeling

 In 2016, Matt Langston joined Five Iron Frenzy founding members Leanor Ortega Till (also known as "Jeff the Girl"), Scott Kerr, and Andrew Verdecchio to create a power pop EDM band entitled The Fast Feeling.
 In August, the band opened an Indiegogo campaign to fund their first full-length album Pulses.
 After successfully getting the campaign fully funded, the album debuted on January 13, 2017.

 In October 2016, the debut song "Break" from Pulses was included in Indie Vision Music's compilation release Hearts Bleed Passion Vol. 6 - Part 1.

 Langston provides harmonizing vocals, synth, and guitar to the project, as well as being one of its producers.

 Best Friend Fight

 Langston also teamed up with Rob Johnson of The Switch Kids to form a small side-project called Best Friend Fight which officially released one song, "Walking Dead Apocalypse".
 The single also had a music video which was published via YouTube on August 29, 2010.
 A song called "Fancy" was also released as well as a leaked song: "Time Machine".
 In 2016, Best Friend Fight remixed the song "Enough" off The Jellyrox's album Bang & Whimper.

 Fantasy League

 In 2022, Langston reunited with former The Fast Feeling bandmate Scott Kerr of Five Iron Frenzy to form an indie pop band called Fantasy League.
 The collaboration was announced on April 12, 2022, followed by the release of debut single "Blind" on April 15, 2022.
 Their self-titled debut album was released on November 18, 2022, featuring five singles released prior to the album.

+Starterpacts

+In 2026, Langston and Davenport reunited with former drummer Jonathan Stephens to form an indie rock band called Starterpacts.
+The project was first teased on May 4, 2026, with the debut single "Smalltown God" releasing on June 12, 2026.